 Director of the Mel King Institute

-Shirronda Almeida is the Director of Membership Initiatives for MACDC, assisting CDCs in improving their capacity as community resources and serving on MACDC’s management team.
+Shirronda Almeida is the Director of the Mel King Institute and she serves on MACDC’s management team.
 She manages the Mel King Institute (a joint program of MACDC and LISC) and the Community Development Mentoring Program in partnership with the Alliance – Advancing Community Development by Confronting Racism.
 Shirronda has worked on various local and statewide youth development, organizing, prevention and public art programs.
 She holds a Master's degree in Education from Harvard Graduate School of Education where she focused on adolescent Risk and Prevention and social change.
 She received her B.A. from Simmons College in International Relations.
 Shirronda also enjoys traveling, dancing, practicing yoga and reading.

 Sarah Byrnes manages the Mel King Institute’s Public Housing Training Program, which helps residents of public housing meaningfully participate in the oversight of their housing developments.
 Launching in 2017, the Program will offer trainings and network-building opportunities to tenant representatives on Local Housing Authorities and other resident leaders.
 Prior to joining the Mel King Institute, Sarah was the Director of New England New Economy Transition program at the Institute for Policy Studies, where she focused on community organizing in Jamaica Plain, Boston, and founded a regional network of grassroots groups called the New England Resilience & Transition network.
 Sarah has also worked with Americans for Financial Reform, Americans for Fairness in Lending, and the Thomas Merton Center.
 She has a BA from Boston College and Masters of Theological Studies from Harvard Divinity School.
 She lives in Roslindale with her husband and two children.